gjoseph92/soundDB/README.md

 # ...and so on
 ```

 If you look back one section, notice that `unit`, `site`, `month`, and `year` are all listed as **fields** for the "nvspl" Endpoint of the Dataset.
 So to filter an endpoint, you can use a keyword argument for each field you want to filter and a predicate for how to filter it.
 Predicates can be of many types, from strings to lists to functions, and each type has a different meaning.
-You ought to already know this from the [iyore README](https://github.com/nationalparkservice/iyore/blob/master/README.md#filtering).
+Of course, you already know this from the [iyore README](https://github.com/nationalparkservice/iyore/blob/master/README.md#filtering).

 ### 3. Different Accessors, same interface